 The proceedings of the probate courts are a matter of public record.
 Anyone with the time and inclination can go to the county courthouse and find out exactly how much you left to each heir and to whom you owed money.
 This leaves your heirs with little or no privacy.

 Fortunately, there are strategies you can use to help avoid the probate process altogether.
 A trust may enable you to pass your estate on to your heirs without ever going through probate at all.
 While trusts offer numerous advantages, they incur upfront costs and ongoing administrative fees.
 The use of trusts involves a complex web of tax rules and regulations.
-You should consider the counsel of an experienced estate planning professional and your legal and tax advisers before implementing such strategies.
+You should consider the counsel of an experienced estate planning professional and your legal and tax professionals before implementing such strategies.

 Proper estate planning could enable you to pass your estate to your loved ones privately, without undue delay or expense.